|Nutrition Facts (per serving)|

 Make the Florentine Cookies

-Gather the ingredients.
-Prepare 2 baking sheets by lining them with silicone mats (preferred) or parchment paper.
-Preheat the oven to 350 F.
+Preheat the oven to 350 F. Prepare 2 baking sheets by lining them with silicone mats (preferred) or parchment paper.

 Add the sliced almonds to a bowl.
 Break them up a bit using your hands.
 Most of the nuts should be broken with some small pieces and a few almond slices left whole.